-As published in Topics in Spinal Cord Injury Rehabilitation
+As published in American Spinal Injury Association

 Background: In synergy with the mounting scientific evidence for the capacity of recovery after spinal cord injury (SCI) and training, new evidence-based therapies advancing neuromuscular recovery are emerging.
 There is a parallel need for outcome instruments that specifically address recovery.
 The Pediatric Neuromuscular Recovery Scale (Pediatric NRS) is one example with established content validity to assess neuromuscular capacity within task performance.

 Objective: The objective of this study was to determine interrater reliability of the Pediatric NRS to classify motor capacity in children after SCI.

 Methods: Pediatric physicians (3), occupational therapists (5), and physical therapists (6) received standardized training in scoring the scale, then rated video assessments of 32 children post SCI, 2–12 years of age, 78% non-ambulatory.
 Interrater reliability was analyzed using Kendall coefficient of concordance for individual Pediatric NRS items and overall score.